JamesTLiu/whisperGUI/README.md

 # whisperGUI
-A Graphical User Interface (GUI) for audio/video file transcription powered by openai whisper.
+A Graphical User Interface (GUI) for audio/video file transcription powered by Whisper, an open-source speech recognition model from OpenAI.

 * Speech-to-text for audio/video files.
 Easily get subtitle files.
     * Creates .txt, .vtt, and .srt files for each transcribed file.